Screening for Fetal Chromosomal Abnormalities

 Intervention: If (rarely) you learn your baby is definitely affected by a condition such as Down Syndrome, you have choices to make.
 You could help your baby by having more frequent office visits, additional special testing, perhaps change when you deliver, where you deliver, who is present at the time of birth, what special equipment is needed and even have the time to discuss management of difficult findings or conditions at birth.
 You would potentially have more than six months to prepare psychologically and to become educated about the condition.
 You could be a better advocate for the child and be able to deal with friends and relatives in advance.
 You could do some grieving then try to become as constructive and nurturing as the time would allow.
 Another very different and profoundly personal approach choice would be to make arrangements to stop (Abort) the pregnancy.

-A NEW STANDARD: The American College of Obstetrics & Gynecology has recommended that all women regardless of their age or risk be offered screening for Down Syndrome and chromosomal abnormalities.
+A NEW STANDARD: The American College of Obstetrics & Gynecology has recommended that all women regardless of their age or risk be offered to screen for Down Syndrome and chromosomal abnormalities.
 There are now ways to offer screening and diagnostic testing earlier and more accurately.
-One major advantage of earlier testing is that in the event a serious abnormality is found, there is an opportunity for earlier and safer personal choices depending on private beliefs of the parents.
-You must choose between first trimester screening, second trimester screening or no screening.
+One major advantage of earlier testing is that in the event a serious abnormality is found, there is an opportunity for earlier and safer personal choices depending on the private beliefs of the parents.
+You must choose between first-trimester screening, second-trimester screening, or no screening.

 FIRST TRIMESTER RISK TESTING:

-COSTS: Unfortunately, first trimester risk assessment in low risk patients may not be covered by your insurance.
-If your insurance company does not pay for this screening, your out-of-pocket cost (or cost-share) can be very high and should be known to you before you agree testing.
+COSTS: Unfortunately, first-trimester risk assessment in low-risk patients may not be covered by your insurance.
+If your insurance company does not pay for this screening, your out-of-pocket cost (or cost-share) can be very high and should be known to you before you agree to test.
 Please be advised that not all insurance carriers cover the costs of Down Syndrome screening.
 It is a patient’s responsibility to check with their insurance carrier to ensure that the cost of the testing is covered.
 If your insurance company does not cover these tests, you will be responsible for payment should you pursue testing.
-Your insurance company will be billed separately for blood testing and for ultrasound.
+Your insurance company will be billed separately for blood testing and for an ultrasound.
 Patients should confirm that blood testing and ultrasound (when necessary) are covered with their insurance carrier.

 WE ASK THAT YOU SIGN THE 10-12 WEEK PRENATAL TESTING CONSENT / REFUSAL FORM.
 THANK YOU !!!